andismith/grunt-responsive-images/README.md

 The responsive_images task will take your source image and create images at different resolutions for use with [PictureFill](https://github.com/scottjehl/picturefill) or with [srcset](https://github.com/borismus/srcset-polyfill).

 A demo of both srcset and PictureFill using Grunt Responsive Images [is available here](http://andismith.github.io/grunt-responsive-images/).

-Some slides about the plugin are [available here](http://slid.es/andismith/grunt-responsive-images).

 In your project's Gruntfile, add a section named `responsive_images` to the data object passed into `grunt.initConfig()`.